learninglab-dev/the-resources/data/work/mk/workbook.md

 mk's daily tasks (going with a [Show Your Work](https://www.amazon.com/Show-Your-Work-Austin-Kleon/dp/076117897X/ref=sr_1_1?keywords=show+your+work&qid=1569804976&s=gateway&sr=8-1) strategy).
 Everything that **can** be seen in public will go here.

 ## TASKS
+small things, biggish things, but no complex clusters of things (those are in projects).

+### TODAY
+- handle page title (currently `undefined`) in second level of show.learninglab.xyz/work
+- add some better code styling to `

+### SOMEDAY

 - resources
 	- submit resources from slack